- IJBFMR Home

 Instruction For Authors

-International Journal of Advance Agricultural Research (IJAAR) welcomes submissions of articles which are to be considered for monthly publication in the journal; such as Communications, Reports of preliminary research findings that justify urgent publication, Full research articles, Review articles in all areas of agricultural sciences and agricultural engineering research including Critical reviews, Mini reviews and Tutorial reviews.
+International Journal of Business and Finance Management Research (IJBFMR) welcomes submissions of articles which are to be considered for monthly publication in the journal; such as Full length research articles; Review articles including Critical reviews, Mini reviews and Tutorial reviews; Communications; Reports of preliminary research findings that justify urgent publication, in all areas of business as well as finance management researches.

 The scope of the journal is broad and it includes but not limited to the following area of specialty: